-We recognize a significant portion of our revenue over time, for contracts that provide highly customized equipment and refurbishments of customer-owned equipment for which we have a contractual, enforceable right to collect payment upon customer cancellation for performance completed to date.
+We recognize a large portion of our product revenue over time, for contracts that provide highly customized equipment and refurbishments of customer-owned equipment for which we have a contractual, enforceable right to collect payment upon customer cancellation for performance completed to date.
 We utilize the input method of "cost-to-cost" to recognize revenue over time which requires that we measure progress based on costs incurred to date relative to total estimated cost at completion.
-These cost estimates are based on assumptions and estimates to project the outcome of future events including labor productivity and availability, the complexity of the work to be performed, the cost of materials, and the performance of subcontractors.
+These cost estimates are based on assumptions and estimates to project the outcome of future events including estimated labor and material costs required to complete open projects.